emaxerrno/goobly/docs/IntededUseCaseV1.md

 Stateless aggregations are easy to scale.
-You literally just spin up more boxes and as long as your routing layer can handle redistribution of work via consistent hashing (with 256 buckets like cassandra or 3 like riak), stateless computations are the dream for framework authors.
+You literally just spin up more boxes and as long as your routing layer can handle redistribution of work via consistent hashing (e.g.: 256 vnodes like cassandra or 3 buckets like riak), stateless computations are the dream for framework authors.

 The pseudo code is relatively simple: